whentotrade/WTT.CoinApiDataFeed/README.md

 Datafeed source library for the CoinAPI.io integration to use with WhenToTrade Charting and Cycles platform

 ### Setup
-- Requires a free API key from CoinAPI
+- Requires a free API key from CoinAPI.io
-- Compile library or download pre-build folder
+- Compile library or download pre-build folder <WTT.CoinApiDataFeed>
+- Copy complete build folder **WTT.CoinApiDataFeed** into local installation path c:\wtt\datafeeds
+- Restart WTT charting app and select new datafeed **CoinApi** from WTT login dropdown

 ### Manual installation without compiling the source repository